Johnnydev001/Johnnydev001/README.md

     UI Design (Figma)
     3D modeling (Blender)

 My native language is Portuguese.
 I can also speak fluent English, French and Spanish.
 I’m currently learning German and I’m already capable of having a normal conversation.

+## Additional information

+The things I love the most are:

+    Traveling, admiring landscapes and trying different kinds of food Learning new languages
+    Listening to music
+    Do all kinds of sports
+    Gardening / bricolage
+    Spending time with my family and friends.

+I love productive and cultural conversations.
+When I have the opportunity, I attend cultural events like music concerts, go to museums or visit exhibitions.

 ## Contact